About the Governing Board

 Her term expires in 2023.

 Michele Anderson joined the Laveen Governing Board in 2015.
-She was elected as Board Clerk in 2017 and Board President in 2020.
+She was elected as Board Clerk in 2017 and 2021, and Board President in 2020.

 Ms. Anderson has worked for the Avondale Elementary School District since 2001.
 She began her career as a classroom teacher teaching 4th and 5th grade as well as K-8 computers.
 In 2006, she became the district’s Student Achievement Assessment Coordinator where she develops and coordinates district and state assessments and analyzes the data to make curriculum decisions.
 She trains other educators in a variety of areas including English as a Second Language, Dynamic Indicators of Basis Early Literacy Skills (DIBELS), Common Core Standards, and AZELLA scoring.
 She is also a Certified Teacher Evaluator in the System of Teacher and Student Advancement.